PTUB 2015 32nd Annual Invitational Ski Event

-How did the Hay River Cross County Ski Club evolve into the ski facility that it is today?
-The growth of the biathlon facility and regular trail systems, laid out around a cozy clubhouse nestled in the midst of a forest of spruce and aspen, traces an interesting and very northern history.
+The Hay River Ski Club biathlon facility and regular trail systems, laid out around a cozy clubhouse nestled in the midst of a forest of spruce and aspen, traces an interesting and very northern history.

 The Northwest Territories has a proud tradition of participation in cross country skiing.
 The T.E.S.T.
 (Territorial Experimental Ski Training) program which began in Inuvik in the early 70's developed young northern skiers who excelled at the sport.
 Twin sisters, Sharon and Shirley Firth, went on to become the most celebrated skiers in Canada's cross country skiing history.These athletes along with their Mackenzie delta team-mates formed the nucleus of Canada's national cross country ski team in their day.
 They represented our country in world championships and winter Olympic games.
 This inspiration percolated throughout the north and inspired ski club development in small settlements and larger communities alike.
 In the mid 1970's Sport North established itself, providing supportfor various ski development programs.
 The Arctic Winter Games came into their own at this time, doing much to encourage the development of skiing in the Northwest Territories.
 Hay River was the site for the cross country ski competition in the 1978 Arctic Winter Games.

-Classical ski trails up until the early 1980's meant for a later start to the season in those days since so much of a base had to be packed before the track setter could cut the trails.
-Even then wooded trail sections opened up only as the heavier snow accumulations arrived.
+The Hay River Ski Club worked Classical ski trails on both sides of the Hay River up until the early 1980's.
+This meant for a later start to the season in those days since so much of a base had to be packed before the track setter could cut the trails.
+Even then, wooded trail sections opened up only as the heavier snow accumulations arrived.